apocop/apocop.githup.io/_posts/2019-11-13-python-group-regex.md

 # Normalizing Text with Regex Groups in Python

-In this post we're going to look at how regex groups can help clean messy text data, and in this specific case by normalizing product numbers.
-The data comes from [RFX]([http://www.sourcinginnovation.com/glossary/RFX.php) instrument bids.
-The challenge here is that while a company may have a concrete way of identify their own products, these product IDs are commonly mistyped when customers request product.
-We'll see to fix common mistakes by a regular expression that matches all the erroneous forms and uses groups to pull out specific parts from the regex.
+In this post we're going to look at how regex groups can help clean messy text data, and in this specific, case by normalizing product numbers.
+The data comes from [RFX](http://www.sourcinginnovation.com/glossary/RFX.php) instrument bids.
+The challenge here is that while a company may have a concrete way to identify their own products, these product IDs are commonly mistyped when customers request product.
+We'll see how to fix common mistakes with regular expressions that match erroneous forms and use groups to pull out specific parts pf a string.

 ### Basic Yamaha Product ID